latchset/pkcs11-provider/docs/provider-pkcs11.7.md

 Workarounds that may be needed to deal with some tokens and cannot be autodetcted yet are not appropriate defaults.

+### luna-non-standard-cku-user
+Use the non-standard Crypto User (user type 0x80000001) available in Thales Luna HSMs instead of the normal Crypto Officer (CKU_USER).

 ### no-deinit
 It prevents de-initing when OpenSSL winds down the provider.
 NOTE this option may leak memory and may cause some modules to